siddus/Assignment-Get_Clean_Data_Class/README.md

-# Assignment-Get_Clean_Data_Class
-##Creating submittal for Getting and Cleaning Data Class Final Assignment
+###Creating submittal for Getting and Cleaning Data Class Final Assignment
 _____________________________________________________________________________
 ##Prepared and submitted by Sidda Reddy Pedaballi for Peer Review
 _____________________________________________________________________________